 Dish Wash Bar Soap - liquid soap is nearly always bottled in plastic.
 Refuse the use of plastic by switching to dish wash bar soap (it looks better too).
 Check out this one by Mater.

 Shampoo & Conditioner Bars - like most liquid soaps, shampoo is also mostly bottled in plastic.
 Refuse the plastic and switch to shampoo and conditioner bars.
-We've been working on our own for over two years, which we're excited to launch in Spring 2023.
+We spent years perfecting ours, they outperform liquid shampoo and conditioner by a wide margin.

 REDUCE: Become aware of your usage of electricity, water, and even services that create unnecessary waste